We Have an Outstanding Faculty of Teachers, Clinicians, and Researchers

 Salary and Benefits

 Our first-year residents earn an annual salary above the 50th percentile nationally.
 Couple that fact with the relatively modest cost of living in the Iowa City area, and UI Hospitals and Clinics compares very well to programs in large urban settings.
-We are one of the few programs nationally to offer complete medical coverage for residents and their spouses and dependents at no charge.

 The Department of Emergency Medicine encourages couples match applications.
 We will work in conjunction with the corresponding department to attempt to streamline interview dates and times for both applicants.
 More information on couples matching can be found on the NRMP website.